 San Martin Project

-During fiscal 2019 the Company submitted applications on 50 mineral claims (the "San Martin Project") located in San Martin Province of the Department of San Martin, northern Peru.
+As at May 31, 2020 the Company had a total of 87 mineral concessions granted or under application (the "San Martin Project") located in San Martin Province of the Department of San Martin, northern Peru.

 5. Promissory Notes Payable